trailofbits/polytracker/docs/tdag.md

 | x y zzz...z |
   63        0
 ```
 Bits `x` and `y` are common for the three kinds of taint values.
-The value `y` is set to one if the taint represents control flow and zero if not.
+The value `y` is set to one if the taint affects control flow and zero if not.
 The value `x` is set to one to indicate that it is a source taint and
 to zero if it is a Union- or Range-Taint.

 For SourceTaint, the following layout is used: